 You can assess the list of potential food distributors on their association websites or trade publications.
 Contact each distributor individually, speak to a decision-maker, and gauge their interest in your products.
 Finally, shortlist all the interested distributors based on their buying price and coverage.

-Characteristic of the Right Food Distributor
+Characteristics of the Right Food Distributor

 - The right food distributor carries similar products, and yours fits well in their existing portfolio.